 Police investigate homicide in central valley

-Las Vegas police are investigating a homicide overnight in the central Las Vegas Valley.
+Las Vegas police on Wednesday morning are investigating a homicide in the central valley.

-Las Vegas police are investigating a homicide overnight in the central Las Vegas Valley.
+Las Vegas police on Wednesday morning are investigating a homicide in the central valley.

-Police Homicide Lt.
-Ray Spencer said the killing unfolded in the area of West Monroe Avenue and H Street after midnight Tuesday.
+The homicide happened near Maryland Parkway and Bonanza Road, Metropolitan Police Department homicide Lt.
+Ray Spencer said in an email sent about 8 a.m.

 Further information was not immediately available.